 Northern Ireland has many daily, provincial and Sunday newspapers, numerous specialist magazines, two television broadcasters and four main radio stations.
 They can be a good way of getting to grips with our complex national psyche so, to help you get under our skin, here are some of Belfast's brightest media luvvies.

-Belfast Telegraph 124 Royal Ave, tel. (+44) 0)28 9026 4000.
+Belfast Telegraph tel. (+44) 0)28 9026 4000.
 Known colloquially as the 'Tele', the first copies hit Belfast's streets in 1870.
 It takes a non-partisan line and its website is particularly popular with overseas ex pats, presumably pining for the green fields and random news stories of home.
-The iconic building is for sale marking the newspaper's first move.
+The iconic building on Royal Avenue has now been sold,marking the newspaper's first move in its illustrious history.